Enstar's legacy of second chances

 Effectively, the runoff market is a key pillar of the overall insurance value.
 We look at transferring some blocks of liabilities.
 It can be reinsurance protections on some portfolios or larger, and you can go all the way to a full acquisition of a company.
 It has a lot of different objectives for companies.
 One is getting some certainty on older loss reserves.
 It can protect your P&L from movement from reserves.

 Another key use is capital management, as a way to release capital.
 That's also a way to redeploy capital for growth areas.
-It can also help with regulatory rating agency capital.
-We've seen more helping with the wider strategic objectives of a company.
+It can also help with regulatory rating agency capital, and with the wider strategic objectives of a company.
 An example of that is M&A, where legacy can help get a clean balance sheet at the time of an M&A. That can be very appealing.
 It's providing quite powerful tools in that chain.

 Why will legacy functions remain important?
 Why will insurers continue to need to conduct them?